bobbin-rs/bobbin-cli/README.md

 f95f4aca 0d28:0204 ARM                      DAPLink CMSIS-DAP                0240000034544e45001b00028aa9001a2011000097969900
 c2f3dc42 0483:374b STMicroelectronics       STM32 STLink                     0670FF484957847167071621
 ```

+The device ID is a hash of the USB Vendor ID, USB Product ID, and USB Serial Number (if available). "bobbin list" displays
+the first eight hex digits of the device ID, and "bobbin info" displays the full 64 bit ID.

 Most subcommands will take a global parameter "-d" to specify a specific device ID from the first column.
 You
 may use a unique prefix of the ID - for instance 4c01 instead of 4c01a4ad.